Find the cheapest* way to send money from anywhere to India in our guide.

 - A range of transfer methods.
 Depending on your circumstances, you may prefer a bank account to bank account transfer rather than a cash pickup.

 - Suitable transfer amounts.
-Some services will have a minimum and maximum amount dollar that can be sent with each transaction.
+Some services will have a minimum and maximum dollar amount that can be sent with each transaction.
 Ensure that your transaction fits into the limits of any service you plan to use.

 - Reliable customer service.
 When transferring money frequently, you will want the peace of mind in knowing that there is an agent you can be connected with immediately if there is a problem with the pick-up.